Zhou Enlai: During the May Fourth movement

-Zhou returned to Tianjin sometime in the spring of 1919.
+Zhou returned to Tianjin in late April 1919.
 Historians disagree over his participation in the May Fourth Movement (May to June 1919).
-Zhou's "official" Chinese biography states that he was a leader of the Tianjin student protests in the May Fourth movement, but many modern scholars believe that it is highly unlikely that Zhou participated at all, based on the total lack of direct evidence among the surviving records from the period.
-In July 1919, however, Zhou became editor of the Tianjin Student Union Bulletin, apparently at the request of his Nankai classmate, Ma Jun, a founder of the Union.
-During its brief existence from July 1919 to early 1920, the Bulletin was widely read by student groups around the country and suppressed on at least one occasion by the national government as "harmful to public safety and social order."
+Zhou's "official" Chinese biography states that he was a leader of the Tianjin student protests in the May Fourth movement, but many modern scholars believe that it is highly unlikely that Zhou participated at all, based on the total lack of direct evidence among the surviving records from the period, and because he was most likely unaware that the movement was even taking shape prior to his return.
+However, like many others, he felt hopeful that the ongoing Paris Peace Conference would help China reclaim some of its lost privileges, as the country had been an Entente associate member under the Beiyang government.
+In this atmosphere, inspiration even came from US president Woodrow Wilson's ideas of democracy and national self-determination, which Chinese radicals interpreted in this context to support their discontent toward Japan's expansionism.